Humboldt Broncos bus crash: Victims

 According to the RCMP, the bus carried 29 people, including the driver.
 Fourteen died initially and 15 suffered injuries (three of them critically).
 Two of the critically injured later died in the hospital.

-The RCMP stated that they would not be releasing the names of the dead until the families were notified, but the family of Broncos head coach and general manager, Darcy Haugan, confirmed on Twitter that Darcy was one of the 16 killed.
+The RCMP stated that they would not be releasing the names of the dead until the families were notified, but the family of Broncos head coach and general manager, Darcy Haugan, confirmed on Twitter that Haugan was one of the 16 killed.
 Team captain Logan Schatz was also confirmed dead by his father.
 The bus driver, Glen Doerksen, and two radio-station employees, announcer Tyler Bieber and statistician Brody Hinz, died in the collision.
 Doerksen was a former board member for the Carrot River Outback Thunder hockey team, serving from 2006 to 2011 and a driver for Charlie's Charters, a Saskatchewan bus company.
 Four days after the crash, athletic therapist Dayna Brons, the only woman on the bus, died from head injuries sustained in the collision.

-On April 8, it was discovered that one of the dead, Parker Tobin, had been misidentified by the coroner as Xavier Labelle, who survived the crash.
+On April 8, it was discovered that one of the dead, Parker Tobin, had been misidentified by the coroner as Xavier LaBelle, who survived the crash.
+This was discovered after LaBelle reportedly woke up and identified himself.
 This prompted an apology from the coroner.